This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 Although there are a ton more supplies you could use, I will stick with these for now.
 I will tell you what I’ve used in my pages throughout this post in case you want to get a bit more creative.

-There are several parts that make up a bullet journal.
-I will start with the skeleton and then show you some other things you can create with your bullet journal.
+There are several parts that can make up a bullet journal.
+I will start with the skeleton and then show you some other things you can create for your bullet journal setup.
+Note: the whole point of this is to create something that is useful for you, so if you find you don’t need some of these pages, don’t make them!

 The index is the table of contents of your notebook and helps you to be able to quickly go back to something in your journal as well as to look at what is in your journal at a glance.